tidbcloud/terraform-provider-tidbcloud/README.md

 ## License

-TiSpark is under the Apache 2.0 license.
+terraform-provider-tidbcloud is under the Apache 2.0 license.
 See the [LICENSE](./LICENSE) file for details.